 Message from the Group President

-Contributing to Solving Environmental Problems and Create Sustainable Cities by Providing Artificial Satellites and Other High Added-Value Products and Services
+Contributing to Solving Environmental Issues and Create Sustainable Cities by Providing Artificial Satellites and Other High Added-Value Products and Services

 Executive Officer, Group President,

-The Electronic Systems Group is contributing to the realization of an affluent society by providing artificial satellites, various sensor systems, and other ranges of products and services.
+The Defense & Space Systems Group is contributing to the realization of an affluent society by providing artificial satellites, various sensor systems, and other ranges of products and services.
 By further enhancing our strength in the satellite system, sensor, high-precision positioning, and other technologies and advancing the following initiatives by leveraging these strengths, we will continue to solve social issues:

-1. Providing products and services that contribute to solving environmental problems
+1. Providing products and services that contribute to solving environmental issues

-2. Providing solutions that contribute to solving various social issues by using satellite data
+2. Providing solutions that contribute to solving various social challenges by using satellite data

 By using our technology to analyze satellite observation data, we provide new solutions such as infrastructure monitoring.
 With a centimeter-level high-precision positioning solution that combines our three core technologies (the MICHIBIKI quasi-zenith satellite system, high-precision positioning device, high-accuracy 3D mapping), we will bring various innovations to the areas of automotive, railroad, agriculture and civil engineering.
 We will work on these initiatives to contribute to creating secure, safe, and comfortable sustainable cities.

 |Major social challenges for which risks and opportunities have been recognized and evaluated||Priority SDG initiatives|

 Initiatives that contribute to addressing social challenges